akareen/Arduino-Robot-Maze-Follower-Simulation/README.md

 * Reduced code length
 * Added comments to clarify functionality
 * Basic Wall following algorithm complete
-* Basic maze finished in 23.7 seconds
+* Basic maze finished in 29.4 seconds

 **List of things to do:**
+* Accelerate / Brake at the same time as turning
 * Improve GUI of the simulation
 * Improve the algorithm for the robot (various steps including curves)
 * Test on other mazes for the robot